van-richard/van-richard.github.io/about.md

 ## About Me ##

-The king of fucking around and finding out!

 **Disclaimer:** This website is under constant modification.
 If you find something isn't right then,
 I might be doing some change in the back-end.